patrickbwarren/transam-triton/TRIMCC.md

 CR/LF.

-The TriMCC compiler was written in C over twenty years ago and is certainly very clunky by modern standards.
+The TriMCC compiler was written in C over twenty years ago and is certainly very spaghetti-like and clunky by modern standards.
 An ongoing project is to replace this by something more modern written in python.

 #### Tape headers